New Hampshire SB 540: Plug-In Solar Bill Passes Both Chambers, Heads to Governor Ayotte | PlugInSolarUS

 New Hampshire SB 540: Plug-In Solar Bill Passes Both Chambers, Heads to Governor Ayotte

 New Hampshire has taken a major step toward legalizing plug-in solar.
-On May 12, 2026, the New Hampshire General Court passed SB 540-FN through both chambers, sending the bill to Governor Kelly Ayotte for her signature.
+The New Hampshire General Court passed SB 540-FN through both chambers, with the full House passing it on May 14, 2026, sending the bill to Governor Kelly Ayotte for her signature.
 The bill was sponsored by Sen. David Watters and received strong bipartisan support throughout the legislative process, including a unanimous 6-0 "Ought to Pass" vote from the House committee in March 2026.

 What SB 540-FN Would Do